Friday the 13th: The Final Chapter: Production

 When Friday the 13th Part III was released, it was initially supposed to end the series as a trilogy, but there was no moniker to indicate it as such.
-In 1983, there were rumors that Paramount Pictures billed the fourth film as "The Final Chapter" as a result of them feeling embarrassed by their association with the series.
+In 1983, there were rumors that Paramount Pictures billed the fourth film as The Final Chapter as a result of them feeling embarrassed by their association with the series.
 Despite how Roger Ebert and Gene Siskel claimed this in their review of the film on At the Movies, Paramount Pictures was aware that the slasher genre had been declining in interest.
-However, the idea came from producer Frank Mancuso, Jr. (the son of Paramount CEO Frank Mancuso, Sr.) as he began to resent the series due to how he felt nobody respected him for working on Friday the 13th Part 2 as a production assistant and Part III as producer, regardless of how much money the films earned.
-As a result of this and him wanting to work on different projects, he wanted to conclude the series by killing off Jason.
+However, the idea came from producer Frank Mancuso Jr. (the son of Paramount CEO Frank Mancuso Sr.) as he began to resent the series due to how he felt nobody respected him for working on Friday the 13th Part 2 as a production assistant and Part III as producer, regardless of how much money the films earned.
+As a result of this and him wanting to work on different projects, he wanted to conclude the series by killing off Jason Voorhees.

 Writing

 The filmmakers wanted Joseph Zito, who had previously produced and directed The Prowler, to direct and write the screenplay for the film.
 He initially claimed that he wasn't a writer, but he later accepted it when the contract offered him payment for directing and writing.
 Zito secretly used the extra salary to hire Barney Cohen to write the script.
 Their process entailed Zito taking one-hour phone calls every night with Phil Scuderi to discuss the film's screenplay and story.
 He then met Cohen in a New York apartment to use the ideas Scuderi had offered, which then they would turn into script pages sent that day to Scuderi in Boston to be discussed again over the phone.
 Cohen remained credited for writing the film, but he eventually got into trouble with the Writers Guild of America as a result.

 Previous Friday the 13th films generally favored young women being the final girl.
 This is the first film in the series to not only have two survivors instead of one, but one of them being a child.
 The filmmakers believed this aspect has never been done before in a slasher film, as well as them wanting to create characters that the audience don't want to see harmed or killed.
-By including the Jarvis family (a divorced mother, a teenage daughter, and a pre-teen son) opposite the usual cast of teenagers, they could generate more drama and resonant tragedy such the implication of Mrs. Jarvis killed outside by Jason, and thus remaining debatable how intentional the parallels are between Jason and Tommy.
+By including the Jarvis family, composed of a divorced mother Tracy (Joan Freeman), teenage daughter Trish (Kimberly Beck), and pre-teen son Tommy (Corey Feldman) opposite the usual cast of teenagers, they could generate more drama and resonant tragedy such the implication of Mrs. Jarvis killed outside by Jason, and thus remaining debatable how intentional the parallels are between Jason and Tommy.
 Tommy's interest in make-up effects served as an homage to Tom Savini.